Four More African American Architects You Should Know

 Among her many projects, she worked on the U.S. Embassy in Tokyo, Terminal 1 at LAX airport, Queens Fashion Mall in New York, and Fox Plaza in San Francisco.

 Sklarek was the first Black woman to become a member of the American Institute of Architects, in 1959, and was the first Black woman to be elected a Fellow of the American Institute of Architects, in 1980.
 She died in 2012.

 Beverly Loraine Greene

-Beverly Loraine Green is believed to have been the first African-American woman licensed to practice architecture in the United States, after registering in Illinois in 1942.
+Beverly Loraine Green is believed to have been the first Black woman licensed to practice architecture in the United States, after registering in Illinois in 1942.
 Born in Chicago, she received a bachelor’s degree in architectural engineering from the University of Illinois at Urbana-Champaign in 1936 and a master’s in city planning from the school in 1937.